JMMorph/GeoTIFF2Mesh/README.md

 pip install shapely
 `

-## Plugin Installation
+## Installation:

-You can install GeoTIFF2Mesh by either cloning this repository or downloading the folder and placing it in the Cinema 4D plugins directory.
-After installing the plugin, restart Cinema 4D to activate it.
+To install the GeoTIFF2Mesh plugin for Cinema 4D:

+1. Download the plugin or clone this repo.
+2. Unzip the downloaded archive and copy the "GeoTIFF2Mesh" folder into the Cinema 4D plugins directory, this is:
+	- Windows:  `C:\Program Files\MAXON\CINEMA 4D RXX\plugins\`
+	- Mac OS:  `/Applications/MAXON/CINEMA 4D RXX/plugins/`

 ## Parameters

 **File:** Geotiff file
 **Units:** Map units, either meters or degrees